BroadcomMFD/code4z/README.md

 ## [Abend Analyzer for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.abend-analyzer)

 Abend Analyzer for Mainframe provides an interface to [SymDump® CICS](https://www.broadcom.com/products/mainframe/testing-and-quality/symdump-cics) and [SymDump® Batch](https://www.broadcom.com/products/mainframe/testing-and-quality/symdump-batch).
-This extension allows you to browse, manage and view formatted abend reports and symbolic data in a modern IDE environment.
+The extension enables you to browse, manage, and view formatted abend reports and symbolic data in a modern IDE environment.

 > How can we improve Abend Analyzer for Mainframe?
 [Let us know on our Git repository](https://github.com/BroadcomMFD/abend-analyzer-for-mainframe/issues)